VenkatArchitect/final/README.md

        * Start the Prefect Orion UI using command 'prefect orion start' in a terminal of the EXP_AWS_EC2

        * Start Prefect agent in one more terminal of EXP_AWS_EC2 using command 'prefect agent start -q <QUEUE_NAME>
-         Note: The QUEUE_NAME is specified under the deployment definition in exp.py
+         Note: The QUEUE_NAME is specified under the deployment definition in exp_deploy.py

-       * Run 'python3 exp.py' or 'python exp.py' depending on what Python Version 3 is available in your AWS EC2 instance.
+       * Run 'python3 exp_deploy.py' or 'python exp_deploy.py' depending on what Python Version 3 is available in your AWS EC2 instance.
 It is recommended that you run Python 3.9.13 for the latest and stable version in the 3.9 branch.

-       * The python program exp.py runs and does the following:
+       * The python program exp_deploy.py runs and does the following:

+         - Executes the logic from exp.py:

              - Runs the experiment with several combinations of algorithms, feature engineering, hyperparameters and number of cross validation cycles to be performed.

              - Selects the best model and registers it in MLFlow

              - Promotes the best model as Version 1 in production in MLFlow (when run for the first time)

-         - Reads the Prefect deployment specification specified somewhere around line 278 of exp.py and schedules prefect flow runs that would run once in every month.
+         - Deploys the prefect deployment specification in exp_deploy.py and schedules prefect flow runs that would run once in every month.

-       * To check the Prefect flow runs created, scheduled, and completed, launch the prefect orion UI in the browser:
+       * To check the Prefect flow runs created, scheduled, and completed, launch the prefect orion UI in the browser launched from EXP_AWS_EC2 server:

          http://127.0.0.1/4200

-       This completes the instructions for running, scheduling and tracking experiment in exp.py
+       This completes the instructions for running, scheduling and tracking experiment in exp_deploy.py

      MODEL DEPLOYMENT AND PREDICTION (model_deploy/predict.py)